 They are Lithuania

-Lithuania is about people: oracles and priestesses, merchants and warriors, castle rulers and grand dukes, hierarchs of the Church and monks, enlightened people, writers, scientists, artists, musicians, architects, bricklayers, street sweepers, chefs and storytellers.
+Lithuania is about people.
+We have many famous Lithuanians: oracles and priestesses, merchants and warriors, castle rulers and grand dukes, hierarchs of the Church and monks, enlightened people, writers, scientists, artists, musicians, architects, bricklayers, street sweepers, chefs and storytellers.
 Everything we have in Lithuania today was created by their hands, thoughts and words.
 The years go by and we carry on their work to create a modern and open country of friendly people who cherish traditions and culture.

 Over the course of its long history, Lithuania has repeatedly been at a turbulent crossroads.
+However, this never stopped the creativity of Lithuanian artists.
 Every war, period of turmoil or occupation has left blank walls, with numerous works of art looted, nationalised, stolen or transported to other countries.
 If not for those events, the artistic treasures accumulated in our country would be no poorer than those one can see in the world’s largest museums today.
 However, the past cannot be altered – and today, we are proud of the fact that the surnames of Lithuanian artists ring out loud and clear in global contemporary art spaces.

 Can you believe that there used to be a time when you had to wait in a queue all night to acquire a ticket for a production by one of Lithuania’s top theatre directors?
-Before the country regained its independence, Lithuanian cinema and theatre provided an opportunity for artists to speak out about events or situations that were prohibited from being discussed.
+Before the country regained its independence, theater and cinema in Lithuania provided an opportunity for artists to speak out about events or situations that were prohibited from being discussed.
 The bohemians of the theatre and cinema had always supported freedom with a rare fervency, and nothing has changed today: creative artists use the stage or screen to shed light on motifs or stories that are no less moving.

-We are a nation that loves reading.
+We are a nation that loves reading and we have many famous Lithuanian writers.
 Although e-books are taking the world by storm, we still like to turn the pages of paper books.
 In fact, we publish many of those and write just as many.

 We welcome the oncoming spring with the Vilnius book fair, where people form huge queues by the entrance.
 Neither can we imagine spending the summer by the sea or the lakeside without a book in our hands.
 We romanticise older Lithuanian writers and welcome younger ones with great enthusiasm.
 The work of young writers here interests both people who can read Lithuanian and the rest of the world; indeed, several dozen books by Lithuanian authors are translated into other languages every year.

-Lithuanian photography traditions are very old, which might be the reason why photographers in our small country reap one victory after another in major global competitions.
+Lithuanian photography traditions are very old, which might be the reason why Lithuanian photographers reap one victory after another in major global competitions.

 In the summer of 1839, mere months after the world learned about the invention of photography, the first photograph in Lithuania was produced in Vilnius, showing Verkių rūmai (the Verkiai Palace).
 Six months later, the first photography studio opened in Vilnius.
 Photography has been through a long journey of development and has always remained a way for the people of Lithuania to use imagery to reveal their feelings, nostalgia and love for their homeland.